pfsense/docs/source/releases/2-3-2-p1-new-features-and-changes.rst

 -  `FreeBSD-SA-16:26.openssl <https://www.freebsd.org/security/advisories/FreeBSD-SA-16:26.openssl.asc>`__
    - Multiple vulnerabilities in OpenSSL.
-The only significant impact on pfSense is OCSP for HAproxy and FreeRADIUS.
+The only significant impact on pfSense® software is OCSP for HAproxy and FreeRADIUS.
 -  Several HyperV-related Errata in FreeBSD 10.3, FreeBSD-EN-16:10
    through 16:16.
 See
    https://www.freebsd.org/relnotes/10-STABLE/errata/errata.html for